tomctm/devops-coding-challenge/README.md

 ### Introduction

-In this test, you are required to design a CI/CD pipeline for a Django repository using GitLab CI.
+In this test, you are required to design a CI/CD pipeline for a Django repository using Github Actions.
 You will have complete freedom to decide which stages, jobs, and scripts to include in the pipeline, based on your preferences and best practices for CI/CD.

 For context, let’s imagine that the Django Team has started working on a project for a client and that they need a pipeline to confidently show their progress to both the Project Manager and the client itself.

-Your task is to fork the provided Django repository, create the CI/CD pipeline, and then create a merge request back to the original repository.
+Your task is to clone the provided Django repository, create the CI/CD pipeline, and then grant us access to the repository.

 The test is vague on purpose, we want you to design the pipeline based on what you think that should happen from start to finish.